preyero/multidisciplinary-data-challenge/readme.md

 We published a [paper]() (under review) with the considerations and results from this data challenge.

-Reach out if you have any questions [📧]((mailto:paula.reyero-lobo@open.ac.uk)), especially if you are looking to involve multiple disciplines to work ⚙️ hands-on a problem!
+Reach out if you have any questions [📧 by email]((mailto:paula.reyero-lobo@open.ac.uk)), especially if you are looking to involve multiple disciplines to work ⚙️ hands-on a problem!

 ```